Published by Christina Riley. Last Updated on November 6, 2023.

 In case you haven’t already, we hope you’ll join us in making blueberry picking in North Carolina a family tradition!
 These small and locally-owned blueberry farms are the perfect place to enjoy a summer morning and munch on your bounty afterward!

 Make a blueberry pie, blueberry jam, or enjoy blueberries over your yogurt.
 Either way, your support of North Carolina agriculture will keep these endless possibilities intact.

 Have you ever gone blueberry picking in North Carolina?
-If so, ever visited any of these farms?
-Feel free to let us know in the comments, and when the season comes, we’ll welcome your photos in our Facebook Group!
+If so, did you visit any of these farms?
+Feel free to let us know in the comments, and when the season comes, we’d love to see your photos in our Facebook Group!